Slider2732/ESP-909/README.md

 Thanks to Jack Wildchurch for the usability emphasis!

 Currently - <br>
-2 seperate user created patterns at a pot selected tempo <br>
+2 seperate user creatable patterns at a pot selected tempo <br>
 16th's pattern length <br>
 LED BPM indicator <br>
 Live mode and Record mode  <br>
+Play/Pause button <br>
 All 11 TR-909 sounds at 44.1kHz <br>
 Beat delete, by pressing the same input button at a location as pressed to enable it <br>
 Swing - crudimentarily implemented with a pot for now.
 Intention is to follow Roger Linn's % method <br>